Family ties on the Firth of Clyde.

 Gorby’s policies of glasnost ("openness") and perestroika ("restructuring") in the late 1980s were instrumental in bringing about the end of the Soviet Union, the Eastern Bloc and the Cold War.
 As the threat of armed conflict evaporated, the United States began to scale back its military presence across Europe.

 One of the bases to close was its nuclear submarine establishment, which had been based at Holy Loch, just outside the town of Dunoon on the Firth of Clyde, since 1961.
-As the United States Navy prepared to depart, in 1991 Andy and Madge Walker seized the opportunity to take over a 1 acre site that had been occupied by a commissary or general store for the USN.
+As the United States Navy prepared to depart, in 1991 Andy and Madge Walker seized the opportunity to take over a 1 acre site that had been occupied by a commissary or general store for the US Navy.

-The married couple had been running a builders’ merchants and contracting business in the Scottish seaside town since 1980.
+The couple had been running a builders’ merchants and contracting business in the Scottish seaside town since 1980.
 By the end of the decade they had expanded into DIY and gardening and with plans for a coffee shop in mind, the need for bigger premises was becoming apparent.

 The site, just on the periphery of Dunoon had operated as a car dealership and petrol station from the 1940’s before being leased to the USN.
 With the owners keen to sell, a deal was swiftly agreed and Walkers of Dunoon had a rather impressive new home.